neoforged/Documentation/docs/entities/renderer.md

 - `ArmorStandRenderer`: Self-explanatory.
 - `PlayerRenderer`: Used to render players.
 Note that unlike most other renderers, multiple instances of this class used for different contexts may exist at the same time.
 - `MobRenderer`: The abstract base class for renderers for `Mob`s.
 Many renderers extend this directly.
-- `AgeableRenderer`: The abstract base class for renderers for `Mob`s that have child variants.
+- `AgeableMobRenderer`: The abstract base class for renderers for `Mob`s that have child variants.
 This includes monsters with child variants, such as hoglins.
 - `HumanoidMobRenderer`: The abstract base class for humanoid entity renderers.
 Used by e.g. zombies and skeletons.

 As with the various entity classes, use what fits your use case most.
 Be aware that many of these classes have corresponding type bounds in their generics; for example, `LivingEntityRenderer` has type bounds for `LivingEntity` and `LivingEntityRenderState`.